-Furthermore, with regard to the representation of cumulative visual effects, existing and permitted turbines are also shown in the photomontages.
+Furthermore, with regard to the representation of cumulative visual effects, other existing, permitted and proposed turbines are also shown in the photomontages.
 The representation of existing turbines relies on photographs taken on site, while permitted and proposed turbines are images of turbines superimposed into the image.
 As such there can be a discrepancy in the lighting and sharpness between these two different representations.

-Photomontages (Type 4 - Visual Representation of Development Proposals, Landscape Institute Technical Guidance Note 06/19, 2019) are 2D representations of 3D views and thus cannot convey the perspective and depth of view of seeing the actual objects with the naked eye.
+Photomontages are 2D representations of 3D views and thus cannot convey the perspective and depth of view of seeing the actual objects with the naked eye.
 One of the areas that this limitation affects cumulative visual effects is where proposed turbines are proposed to be located in front or behind existing or permitted turbines.
 In the field this physical separation may be obvious, while on the photomontage the turbines may appear as one wind farm.

-1.3.2.2 Photomontage Presentations
+Photomontage Presentations 1.4.1.2